lmitechnologies/LMI_AI_Solutions/classifiers/yolov8_cls/README.md

 ## Generate TensorRT engines
-The TensorRT egnines can be generated in two systems: x86 and arm.
+The TensorRT egnines can be generated in two systems: x86 and ARM.
 Both systems share the same hyperparameter file, while the dockerfile and docker-compose file are different.

 ### Create a hyperparameter file
 Create a hyperparamter yaml file `./config/2023-07-19_trt.yaml` that works for both systems: